papis/papis/doc/source/info_file.rst

 The ``info.yaml`` file
 ======================

-At the heart of Papis is the information file.
-The info file contains all information about the documents.
+At the heart of Papis is the information file (or info file, for short).
+All information about documents is contained in info files.

 It uses the `YAML <https://yaml.org>`__ syntax to store information, which is a very human-readable language.
 It is quite format-free: Papis does not assume